ty2520/HW2/HW2.md

     current_age <  age_at_onset | is.na(age_at_onset)
   )
 ```

+When importing the data, I skipped the first row since it is column
+description.
+I also set “.” to NA values for my future cleaning process.

 How many participants were recruited, and of these how many develop MCI?
 What is the average baseline age?
 What proportion of women in the study